ImJustNullReference/DSDeaths2/README.txt

 *****************USAGE*******************
 *****************************************

-1 - Start a Souls game
-2 - Load a character
+1 - Start a Souls game (Elden Ring needs to start without EAC running) 2 - Load a character
 3 - start this application
 4 - it should find the game process and start listening for deaths